maxhall/maxhall.github.com/development/index.md

 [University of Sydney election results 2016](http://honisoit.com/2016/10/elections-2016/) – Live full results for four concurrent ballots, all fed by a Google Sheet.
 Includes a live blog.

 ["Why candidate are you?
-Interactive quiz"](http://honisoit.com/2016/05/interactive-which-usu-candidate-should-i-vote-for/) – Vote Compass style interactive quiz that determines the quiz-taker's proximity to election candidates in vector space and returns their percentage similarity.
+Interactive quiz"](http://honisoit.com/2017/05/which-usu-candidate-are-you/) – Vote Compass style interactive quiz that determines the quiz-taker's proximity to election candidates in vector space and returns their percentage similarity.
+[2016 version here](http://honisoit.com/2016/05/interactive-which-usu-candidate-should-i-vote-for/).

 [Union Board Preference Flow](http://bl.ocks.org/maxhall/raw/5260ec62a5776d48c702/) – Animated chart of the distribution of preferences in a student election, annotated to explain the role of affirmative action and the Single Transferrable Vote counting method.